Service Detail

 Retail Center Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Confirm retail layout and customer-flow priorities is treated as a project decision point, not a handoff moment.
-We connect it to tenant utility separation and keep the team aligned on what must be resolved before the next trade package moves.
+Confirm retail layout, customer-flow priorities, and Hays County permitting path is treated as a project decision point, not a handoff moment.
+We connect it to tenant utility separation with electrical panels and plumbing positioned for efficient future TI work and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate shell, façade, and utility distribution is treated as a project decision point, not a handoff moment.
-We connect it to parking and customer circulation and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate shell, façade, and utility distribution with EARC compliance and I-35 access requirements is treated as a project decision point, not a handoff moment.
+We connect it to parking and customer circulation designed for high-volume outlet-corridor and TXST-season traffic patterns and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver parking, access, and common-area packages is treated as a project decision point, not a handoff moment.
-We connect it to public-facing finish quality and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver parking, access drives, and common-area packages aligned to tenant opening-date commitments is treated as a project decision point, not a handoff moment.
+We connect it to public-facing finish quality that meets the consumer expectation set by the San Marcos outlet retail market and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Sequence tenant readiness and public-facing finishes is treated as a project decision point, not a handoff moment.
-We connect it to phased turnover commitments and keep the team aligned on what must be resolved before the next trade package moves.
+Sequence tenant readiness and public-facing finishes with fire marshal and City of San Marcos CO requirements is treated as a project decision point, not a handoff moment.
+We connect it to phased turnover commitments aligned to TXST academic calendar and seasonal retail peak windows and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the center for phased or full opening is treated as a project decision point, not a handoff moment.
-We connect it to tenant utility separation and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the center for phased or full opening with clean ADA, parking, and utility documentation is treated as a project decision point, not a handoff moment.
+We connect it to tenant utility separation with electrical panels and plumbing positioned for efficient future TI work and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit